226 N Michigan Avenue

-The mission of the City Assessor's office has evolved over the past ten years with some major changes being brought about by the passage of Proposal A by the electorate in March of 1994 with subsequent statutory changes.
+The mission of the City Assessor's office has evolved over the years with some major changes being brought about by the passage of Proposal A by the electorate in March of 1994 with subsequent statutory changes.

 The mission statement for the office prior to the adoption of Proposal A was "identify, list, and value all real and personal property in the City of Big Rapids in a fair and equitable manner".
 The goals of the office are focused on this mission statement.
 Since the adoption of Proposal A, the mission statement has expanded to include "subject to taxable value restrictions as adopted by State Law".